natalieh235/ex-netlify-cms/content/landingPages/projects.md

       for you.
     type: standard
   - buttons:
-        - button-text: Read how our projects impact the community ->
+      - button-path: about
-          button-path: ''
+        button-text: Read how our projects impact the community ->
     description: >-
       We agonize over the right abstractions so your teams don’t need to stitch together disparate systems or spend months integrating payments functionality.
     header: Our Projects
     type: standard
 ---